-Bathrooms are filled with germs, bacteria, and toxic self-care products.
-That all means more toxic air – so by intentionally adding air-purifying plants to the space, it can become safer and healthier.
-Certain plants can eliminate the toxins in the air as well as absorb any excess dampness that can lead to things like mildew and mold – which can cause a plethora of other health issues (both temporary and chronic).
+What is really cool is that it was found that certain plants can eliminate the toxins in the air as well as absorb any excess dampness that can lead to things like mildew and mold – which can cause a plethora of other health issues (both temporary and chronic).
+These types of plants are perfect for an environment like the bathroom that tends to house a lot of toxic products and also a lot of steam, mildew and water.

 Another added benefit of adding plants to the bathroom is that it can give off the feeling of being in a spa and will thus induce a calm, de-stressing feeling.
 This is great for mental health – and as we know, mental health is vital to overall health!